AbdelheqMokhtari/Oriented_Object_Programming_2/S2/TP05-RMI/TP Resouces/README.md

 ### *5. Start the Client:*

 In a third terminal (command line) run the client application that interacts with the remote object.
 The client should look up the remote object from the RMI registry, obtain a reference to it, and then call its remote methods as required.

+<span style="color:red">*PS:*</span> We're testing on the same machine, but each terminal we open creates a separate JVM instance.